shutter-network/shutter-docs/docs/protocol/api/integrating_api_llm_friendly.md

 -   **Shutter API**: Endpoints for identity registration, encryption data retrieval, key retrieval, and decryption.
 -   **Keypers**: Nodes that perform threshold cryptography.

+*Event-based triggers note*: In addition to time-based triggers, Shutter also supports **event-based triggers**.
+Decryption is released when Keypers observe a matching on-chain event defined through an **Event Trigger Definition (ETD)**.

 ## Prerequisites and Setup

 Before integrating Shutter into your dApp, ensure you have: